ianweatherburn/Canasta-Companion-Scorekeeper-Support/README.md

 ## Description
 **Canasta** is a classic rummy-style card game where players form melds of seven cards (called *canastas*) to score points through strategy and teamwork.
 It blends skill and luck, with special rules around wild cards and bonuses that make each round dynamic and competitive.

 Keeping score in Canasta has never been easier.
-No more pen-and-paper, manual calculations, rule debates, or scorekeeping. **Canasta Companion - Scorekeeper** handles everything, so you can focus on the game.
+No more pen-and-paper, manual calculations, rule debates, or scorekeeping. **Canasta Companion - Scorecard** handles everything, so you can focus on the game.

 **Key Features**
 - **Tap to Score**: Enter scores with simple taps or drags.
 All calculations are handled automatically.